 [translation note: Lampião was the nickname of Virgulino Ferreira da Silva.]

 Crafting headlines and excerpts

-Translators and editors have more freedom to translate headlines and excerpts in a way that will be more appealing and relevant to local public.
-They may be adapted to Lingua local audience, and either follow the original post or the English translation, or differ from both of them, as long as they remain faithful to the original idea.
+Translators and Translation Managers have more freedom to translate headlines and excerpts in a way that will be more appealing and relevant to the local public.
+They may be adapted to Lingua local audience, and either follow the original post or the English translation or differ from both of them, as long as they remain faithful to the original idea.